Matt is a painter and part-time writer who loves fishing and metal detecting. Matt writes about various topics.

 Turn Off Iron Discrimination

-The iron discrimination feature on the AT Pro works well, but using it reduces coil depth.
-Keeping the number at zero (all metal mode) maximizes search depth, making it easier to find and hear deeper targets.
+The iron discrimination feature on the AT Pro works well for eliminating some trash signals, but setting it too high reduces coil depth.
+Keeping the detector in all-metal mode and using a small search coil maximizes depth and makes it easier to find deeper targets.

-Metal detecting trashy ground in all-metal mode is, no doubt, noisy and annoying, but if you move the coil slow enough and listen carefully, you'll hear those faint silver high tones through all of the chatter.
+Metal detecting trashy ground in all-metal mode is noisy, but if you move the coil slow enough and listen carefully, you'll hear those faint silver high tones through all of the chatter.
+Sometimes using this feature is the only option if the ground is super trashy, but don't turn it up to the highest number.
+If you use it, try 15 or 20.

 Turn Up the Sensitivity

 I'm constantly tweaking the sensitivity when I'm coin hunting around old homes.
-I turn the sensitivity up all the way until I get EMF, then I'll turn it down one or two bars to stabilize the machine.
-You definitely want this setting turned up at least one bar below the maximum to get good depth.
+I turn the sensitivity up all the way until I get chatter from electrical interference, then I'll turn it down a notch to stabilize the machine.
+You should turn up the sensitivity at least one bar below the maximum setting whenever possible.

 Swing the Coil Slowly and Listen

-Moving the coil over the ground slowly and patiently is key to finding deeper coins with this metal detector.
-If time permits, I'll focus on a yard section by section, moving slowly, listening for faint tones.
-I've returned to places I've already metal detected and recovered coins I passed up, probably from moving too fast.
+Moving the coil over the ground slowly is key to finding deeper coins with this metal detector.
+If time permits, I'll search a yard section by section, moving slowly, listening for faint high tones.
+I've returned to places I've already metal detected and recovered coins I passed up the first time.

-Always wear headphones and turn the volume up high enough so you can hear faint tones from deeper targets.
+Always wear metal detecting headphones and turn the volume up high enough so you can easily hear faint tones from deeper targets.
 Headphones cut out background noise and make it easier to hear those deeper targets you'd otherwise have a hard time hearing.

 Dig All Deep Targets

-I've found that the AT Pro produces accurate target IDs most of the time, but not always, especially smaller objects more than 10-inches down.
-Nearby trash in the ground, the depth, soil conditions, or even a coin buried on its edge, can alter the number shown on the screen.
-If you rely solely on the display numbers, you're going to leave a lot of old coins in the ground for someone else to find.
+The AT Pro target IDs aren't always accurate, especially smaller objects more than 10-inches down.
+Trash in the ground, the depth, soil conditions, or even a coin buried on its edge can alter the target ID and the sound.
+If you rely solely on the ID numbers, you're going to leave a lot of old coins in the ground for someone else to find.

 I've pulled silver coins out of the ground that showed a totally different number on the screen than normal.
-The machine can't always be accurate.
-When I hunt old sites, I dig almost everything, especially anything deeper than 6-inches.
-You're going to dig a lot of trash in this hobby, but you have to dig the garbage to find the cool stuff.
+When I hunt old sites, I dig almost every signal deeper than 6-inches.
+This does result in more trash finds, but you won't pass up that awesome silver coin or something even better.

 Metal Detect a Site Twice